-Some of these letter/sound correspondences, i.e. GPCs, for the Reception Year were not previously taught in the National Literacy Strategy until Year 2.
-This new initiative meant that the order of introduction of graphemes and phonemes in our books was not the same as the order set out by Letters and Sounds (2007).
-Some of the grapheme/phoneme correspondences in our original Long Vowels Series and More Vowels Series, written for children in Years 1 and 2, now had to be taught in the Reception Year.
+Some of these letter/sound correspondences, GPCs, had not previously been taught until Years 1 and 2.
+This new initiative meant that the order of introduction of graphemes and phonemes in our books was not the same as the order set out in Letters and Sounds (2007).

-By revising the language and vocabulary in these books and republishing them in different series we brought the phonic progression in our books more into line with the phonic progression of Letters and Sounds (2007).
+By revising the language and vocabulary in our books and republishing them in different series we brought the phonic progression in our stories more into line with the phonic progression of Letters and Sounds.

-However, at this time, teachers were asking for more books for Phonic Phase 2 of Letters and Sounds 2007 and at the pink book-band level.
+However, at this time, teachers were asking for more books with very simple words.
 The First Words Series was devised to accommodate this demand and was published in 2010 also.

 More stories suitable for children in Year 1 were devised next.
 The Early Vowels Combinations Series was published in 2011 to include the vowel graphemes 'ai, oo, ea, ie, y, oa'.

 In 2011, one of the stories from the original Long Vowel Series (The Cave) was used as the basis for a series of six books containing words with the split-digraphs 'a-e, i-e, o-e'.
-This series, Follifoot Farm Series 3, The Snake in the Cave, was co-authored by Joe Greenwood, then aged 10.
+This series, Follifoot Farm Series 3, was co-authored by Joe Greenwood, then aged 10.

 The Tom and Bella characters were devised in 2012 by James Greenwood.
-Three series of books about the playful and amusing incidents between this pair of children were written and illustrated for reading at the Phonic Phases 2 and 3 levels for the pink, red and yellow book-bands.
-The original black and white pictures were also used in writing activity books.
+Three series of books about the playful and amusing incidents between this pair of children were published.